 Whisky a Go Go

 The most legendary venue on the Strip (and maybe all of L.A.) has to be the Whisky A Go Go, where everyone from The Doors to Guns n’ Roses cemented their legacies with stirring performances over the past several decades.
 These days, the famed corner venue is known for showcasing a mix of hot new groups (usually of the heavier variety), nostalgia acts and tribute bands.
 Every Monday, they host Sunset 80s with uproarious retro tribute band Fast Times and DJ Rubix Kube providing “totally awesome” flashback sounds.
 Every Tuesday, enjoy an unpredictable evening of musicianship, as touring and session players from the biggest bands in rock gather and make magic together at Ultimate Jam Night, the brainchild of Quiet Riot’s Chuck Wright.
-Other bookings at the Whisky to look forward to this month include: dark wave fave Orgy (“Blue Monday”) on Aug.
-9, Dave Evans (original singer for AC/DC) on Aug.
-15, Tim Capello (the “sexy sax player” from The Lost Boys movie) on Aug.
-16, Wild Child (Aug.
+Other bookings at the Whisky to look forward to this month include: Wild Child (Aug.
 24) and Hollywood Roses (Aug.
 31), the latter conjuring Jim Morrison and G-n-R, respectively. whiskyagogo.com

 You can always count on the Roxy to boast only the biggest and best artists on its marquee and this month is no exception.
-According to the popular venue’s booker Gaston Leone, they have some great gigs coming up including Jada and Will Smith’s pride and joy (and a unique artist in her own right) Willow Smith on Aug.
-5 & UK sensations Keane on Aug.
-12. “Little Jesus is coming out from Mexico City to headline an amazing all-ages festival in Pomona called Viva!” in Pomona,” says Leone, “and we’re fortunate to have them headline at Roxy afterwards on Aug 26.” theroxy.com
+According to the popular venue’s booker Gaston Leone, they have some great gigs coming up.
+“Little Jesus is coming out from Mexico City to headline an amazing all-ages festival in Pomona called Viva!” in Pomona,” says Leone, “and we’re fortunate to have them headline at Roxy afterwards on Aug 26.” theroxy.com

 Great sound and an intimate feel make the famed Viper Room a guaranteed good time for music lovers and August looks heavy and hot.
-Highlights will include the wild yacht rock sounds of Yachtley Crew (Aug.
-2), the metal splendor of Holy Grail (Aug.
-4), Owl and Wayward Sons (celebrating the club’s 26th birthday on Aug.
-16), gritty rock from Fireball Ministry (Aug.
+Highlights will include gritty rock from Fireball Ministry (Aug.
 24) and all-girl garage rockers The Darts (Aug.
 30).
 Also check out their Viper’s free Sunset Jam night every Monday and Doors tribute Peace Frog every Sunday (Aug.
-11, 18 and 25). viperroom.com
+25). viperroom.com

 The Rainbow Bar & Grill isn’t just a great spot to grab pizza after a music show on the strip, it’s a vibrant space offering an array of music “over the rainbow” in the upstairs bar.
 DJ Will of KNAC.com spins on Fridays and there’s karaoke and live music most nights.
-Mark your calendars for Mon., Aug.
-5, when Ravens Moreland (formerly of Wall of Voodoo), Gypsy Priest, The Mother Vines and Luna 13 bring some dark sounds to the locale, and don’t miss the event many consider the official end of Summer bash on the Strip, the Rainbow’s Labor Day weekend parking lot party on Sept.
+Mark your calendars for Aug.
+26, for a Hollyweird night of music with Dr. Savage and the Shrunken Heads, and don’t miss the event many consider the official end of Summer bash on the Strip, the Rainbow’s Labor Day weekend parking lot party on Sept.
 1, with Steven Adler of Guns N’ Roses, Hurricane, Sponge, Pretty Boy Floyd, Motley Inc., Electric Hound, Angeles and Metal Knights on an outdoor stage.
 Doors at 1 p.m.
 Free with 2 drink minimum. rainbowbarandgrill.com